Quick Verdict

 FundedNext Overview

 FundedNext launched in 2022 out of Dhaka, Bangladesh, and has grown rapidly into one of the most-used prop firms in the industry.
+It consistently ranks among the best prop firms for traders who want flexible rules and high profit splits.
 In under four years they have built a product that directly competes with FTMO on features while undercutting on price and loosening some of the rules that frustrate traders at more established firms.

 The core proposition is straightforward: pass a challenge, get a funded account, keep up to 95% of the profits.
 What separates FundedNext from the pack is the variety of challenge models they offer and the fact that they allow news trading — a restriction that FTMO enforces and that eliminates an entire category of trading strategies.